Kolakatai/kolukattai/modak is a traditional sweet in India prepared mainly during Ganesh Chathurthi as it is said that Lord Ganesha loves kolakatai.

 - .Add the dal-jaggery mixture to it.

-- Take a small portion of the dough and make equal sized balls out of the dough.
+- Take a small portion of the dough and make ball out of the dough.

 - Place all the prepared modaks or kolukattais in a greased idli plate.